-The Illinois Crisis Prevention Network (ICPN) is the result of a collaborative relationship between The Hope Institute for Children & Families and Trinity Services, Inc. ICPN is designed to meet the behavioral and medical needs of people with intellectual and developmental disabilities who are experiencing significant behavioral and medical challenges.
+The Illinois Crisis Prevention Network (ICPN) is the result of a collaborative relationship between Hope and Trinity Services, Inc. ICPN is designed to meet the behavioral and medical needs of people with intellectual and developmental disabilities who are experiencing significant behavioral and medical challenges.
 These issues can affect the stability of the person’s residential environment, family members, care providers and their overall quality of life.
 The ICPN consists of six statewide Support Service Teams who provide community-based support and consultation services to the person experiencing these challenges, as well as their family and or service providers.

 To contact The Illinois Crisis Prevention Network, please contact Tim Baker (708) 540-4485 or Kim Shontz (815) 717-1717.